-Q: My company sells to the healthcare industry.
+Q: My company sells ot the healthcare industry.
 Is it a HIPAA violation when my Customer Service Rep replies to a support ticket on Service Cloud?
 I mean, Salesforce is HIPAA compliant, right?

 A: You very well may be in violation of HIPAA standards.
 Here’s why.